formvuelate/formvuelate/docs/4.x/guide/veevalidate.md

 ```

 The bound object carries the exact same properties as the slot prop: `errors`, `values`, `isSubmitting`, `submitCount` and `meta`.
 It is seeded with the initial state as soon as the form mounts, and refreshes on every change, so any reactive UI you point at it stays in sync.

+Notice the `?.` in the example.
+Your `ref` starts as an empty object and is only populated once the form mounts and emits, so reach for nested keys like `meta.valid` with optional chaining to stay safe on that very first render.

 If you only care about reacting to changes and do not need to keep the value around, skip `v-model` and listen to the event directly: